 Paymentsense has a wide range of products and services to streamline card processing for SMEs (including in-store, online, and phone payments), which we’ll look at in a little more depth later on in the article.

 Paymentsense Products, Features, and Services

 Paymentsense has an extensive range of products and services in their portfolio.
 I’ll look at the three most popular services first:

-- Card Machines: Whether you want a fixed terminal, portable terminal, mobile terminal, or a combination of all 3, Paymentsense can provide you with the right card machine for your business.
-They also offer machines which take contactless payment, Google Pay and Apple Pay.
+- Card Machines: Whether you want a fixed terminal, portable terminal, mobile terminal, or a combination of all 3, Paymentsense can provide you with the best card reader for your business.
+They also offer pdq machines which take contactless payments, Google Pay and Apple Pay.
 All major credit and debit cards are accepted, including Visa, Mastercard, American Express and Maestro.

 - Integrated Payments: Using an intelligent payment software called “Connect”, Paymentsense offers a very sophisticated integrated payments solution that sets you up with a fully integrated EPOS system.
 Your card reader and till will communicate with each other with ease.

 The company has a sharp turnaround for setting customers up with their services – one of the fastest in the industry.
 Back in 2011, they were the first company to offer setup for ecommerce payments in no more than 24 hours.
 For everything else, they aim for a 3-day setup.
 Very speedy!

 In addition to these 3 core services, they offer other products and services:

 - 24/7 Customer Service: Paymentsense was the first (again!)
 UK merchant service provider to establish a customer service support team working around the clock.
 They’re all UK-based too.
 So, whether you work in a cafe that opens at 7am or a bar that closes at 3am, you know you’ve always got someone to call if you run into issues with your system.